 - Bot-based attacks that pummel websites seeking supplies that scammers can re-sell

-Real-world examples will be used in this webinar to anchor the predictions in trends, developments and attack patterns seen today.
+Real-world examples were used to anchor the predictions in trends, developments and attack patterns seen today.

 By the end of this webinar members would have gained an insight into:

 - The growing sophistication of organised cyber-criminal gangs

 - Greater knowledge about developments in digital ID

 - A grasp of global regulatory changes affecting information security